 Common to all

-In all types of business organizations, common problems are costs of capital, operational expertise, innovation as a competitive defense, and organic growth (more customers, investors).
+In all types of business organisations, common problems are costs of capital, operational expertise, innovation as a competitive defense, and organic growth (more customers, investors).

 - Mediocre- company is just treading water; candidate should stay away.